lorikrell/gamerchic/docs/photoshop/wax-seals.md

 1. For **ROUND** seals, you have options for additional rings for the wax art and designs to show under the seal including golden leaves and filigree and magic circles.
 Show and hide the under options in UNDER DESIGNS and RUNE CIRCLES.

+1. For **SHIELD** seals, you have sections for the full shield, top triangle, left, and right.
+The template includes some patterns to help see where each section is!

 1. Save as a *.png*.
 Click File > Export > Quick Export as a PNG.
 You can upload the image to Discord, Google docs, art galleries like Imgur, and much more!

 ## Seals